POSITION TITLE: RAY Clean Energy Fellow

-- Come from a racial / ethnic background underrepresented in Clean Energy and demonstrate a commitment to the values of diversity, equity, and inclusion.
+- Come from a racial/ethnic background underrepresented in conservation and clean energy and demonstrate a commitment to the values of diversity, equity, and inclusion.

-- Be less than 1 years out of college and have a Bachelor's Degree by July 2021 (we are not considering individuals with graduate degrees at this time).
+- Be no more than 1 year out of college and have a Bachelor's Degree by July 2023 (we are not considering individuals with graduate degrees at this time).

-- Have not had a full-time job in Clean Energy.
+- Have not had a full-time job in conservation or clean energy.

-- Are authorized to work lawfully in the United States and commit to the entire fellowship.
+- Have the ability to work in the United States and commit to the entire fellowship.

 SKILLS / QUALIFICATIONS / EXPERIENCE

 - A college degree by the time of employment.